How to Build Interactive Demos in 2024 (+Examples)

 Step 4: Build your demo

-• Playing with various theme colors
+• Play with various theme colors

-• Repositioning your tooltips for better UI
+• Reposition your tooltips to see if you can offer a better UI

-• Refining your copy to prompt conversion
+• Refine your copy to prompt conversion

-Sometimes it’s hard to see the forest for the trees.
+Tip:Sometimes, it’s hard to see the forest for the trees.
 For a second pair of eyes, reach out to us at support@navattic.com to schedule a demo review.

 Additional Resource